-Your course grade will be based on homework, classwork, quizzes, chapter tests, and a cumulative exam.
+Your course grade will be based on homework, classwork, chapter tests, and a cumulative exam.
 The relative weights of each of these factors is as follows:

-Homework (online using MyMathLab)

-Quizzes

-Active participation in class and on Zoom

-Tests (projected 4@ 15% if other, the weights will total 60%) 60%
+Homework (online using MyMathLab) Class work, group problems, and participation Tests (projected 5@ 12% if other, the weights will total 60%) 60% Final Exam 15%

-Final Exam 12%

-You are expected to prepare for each class ahead of time by viewing the text's videos in MyMathLab or downloading the pdf documents for that class, if available, which may be posted in MyMathLab.
+You are expected to prepare for each class ahead of time by reviewing the material in the text and, when applicable, viewing or downloading the pdf documents for that class which will be posted in MyMathLab.
 These pdf files may have audio content, and in order to play them, you should have the most recent version of Adobe Reader installed on your machine.
 If you do not see an audio control panel when you open the file, you are not using a recent enough version of Adobe Reader.
 Download the most recent version at http://get.adobe.com/reader/ (Note: Other programs that open pdf files, such as Preview, will not play the audio content; you'll need to use Adobe Reader.)

 Some of our class time will be spent on working problems together.
 You will be graded on your class participation, whether answer or asking questions, or discussing the topics.
 When we are meeting in Zoom, you should be ready with your microphone, or type your answers or questions in the chat window.
-In order to be able to earn a decent score on this portion of your course grade, it is imperative that you prepare ahead of time and participate actively in class.
+In order to be able to earn a decent score on this portion of your course grade, it is imperative that you participate actively in class.
 At the end of the semester, if you are simply a name on the class roster to me, you will not have earned any participation credit.